nikvemuri/disp_os/README.md

 # disp_os
-A wholly unremarkable operating system that no one will ever use.
-This is based on the "Writing an OS in Rust" series by Philipp Oppermann: https://os.phil-opp.com/, and primarily serves as a playground for testing ideas.
+A disposable operating system that no one will ever use.

+This is based on Philipp Oppermann's series of blog posts: https://os.phil-opp.com/, and primarily serves as a playground for learning and testing ideas.